kaustavmu/AvatarsFTW/README.md

         We propose a two-part, inpainting and body fitting pipeline that alleviates 3D human reconstruction issues with human-object interactions, occlusions, and dynamic poses.
 The inpainting pipeline uses keypoint detection and a novel keypoint estimation technique, uses LaMa for occluding object removal, Stable Diffusion with ControlNets for generation of missing areas, and a GAN inversion step to create a seamless, plausible human reconstruction.
 The body fitting pipeline uses an improved regressor and adds more losses to the iterative fitting stage to achieve a better human mesh fit in dynamic poses.
 The figure above demonstrates our work's ability to inpaint human images, generate improved meshes for incomplete images, and fit better human meshes to a variety of highly dynamic poses.</em>
 </div>

-:open_book: For more visual results, go checkout our <a href="https://river-zhang.github.io/SIFU-projectpage/" target="_blank">project page</a>

 Note: This repository is borrows heavily from the codebase of the original SIFU paper (https://github.com/River-Zhang/SIFU).
 All credits to them for the overall structure of the codebase and the utility functions we build upon.
 A lot of the work we've done for this project builds directly on top of this repository.
 For a list of changes, please refer below.